pulzze/autoflow-documentation/docs/ids/action-data-xml-decode/tooltip.md

-This Action provides the ability to convert a given XML string into data structure.
+Decodes an XML string into usable data